Optimal Investment in a Dual Risk Model: Introduction

-One of the most fundamental question in the dual risk model is the optimal dividend strategies.
+One of the most fundamental questions in the dual risk model is the optimal dividend strategy.
 Avanzi et al. \cite{Avanzi} worked on optimal dividends in the dual risk model where the optimal strategy is a barrier strategy.
 Avanzi et al. \cite{AvanziII} studied a dividend barrier strategy for the dual risk model whereby dividend decisions are made only periodically, but still allow ruin to occur at any time.
 A dual model with a threshold dividend strategy, with exponential interclaim times was studied in Ng \cite{Ng}.
 Afonso et al. \cite{Afonso} also worked on dividend problem in the dual risk model, assuming exponential interclaim times.
 A new approach for the calculation of expected discounted dividends was presented and ruin and dividend probabilities, number of dividends, time to a dividend, and the distribution for the amount of single dividends were studied.
 Dividend moments in the dual risk model were considered in Cheung and Drekic \cite{CheungII}.
 They derived integro-differential equations for the moments of the total discounted dividends which can be solved explicitly assuming the jump size distribution has a rational Laplace transform.
 The expected discounted dividends assuming the profits follow a Phase Type distribution were studied in Rodr\'{i}guez et al. \cite{RCE} .
 The Laplace transform of the ruin time, expected discounted dividends for the Sparre-Andersen dual model were derived in Yang and Sendova \cite{YS}.
+More recently, \cite{Yang2020} obtained an explicit expression of the expected discounted discounted dividends in a dual risk model with the threshold dividend strategy and the optimal threshold level was derived. \cite{Avanzi2020} considered the optimal periodic dividend strategies for a general class of dual risk models with fixed transaction costs.
+In \cite{FZII}, they obtained the asymptotic analysis for optimal dividends in the dual risk model. \cite{Liu2023} studied the optimal dividend strategy for the dual model with surplus-dependent expense.

 So far the optimization problems studied in the literature on dual risk models are almost exclusively devoted to the optimal dividend strategy.
 In this paper, we consider a different type of optimization problem.
 For a venture capital, or a high tech company, the investment strategy on research and development (R\&D) is crucial.
 A decision to increase the investment on research and development will increase the running cost of the company, but that will also boost the possibility of the future profits.
 Therefore, we believe that it is of fundamental interest to understand the optimal investment strategy to strengthen the position of the company.